The 3-year cap

 These assets can include:

-- the proceeds of the sale of your home
+• proceeds from the sale of your home

 Your home

-If you sell your home while you are in care, the net proceeds of sale will also qualify for the 3-year cap.
+If you sell your home while you are in care, the money you get for the sale will also qualify for the 3-year cap.

-You need to contact your local nursing homes support scheme office if you sell your home.
+You need to contact your local nursing homes support office if you sell your home.

 Farms and businesses

-You need to apply if you want your farm or business to be included in the 3-year cap.
+You must apply if you want your farm or business to be included in the 3-year cap.

-For your application to be successful you need to meet some conditions to avail of the 3-year cap if you own a farm or business.
+For your application to be successful you will need to meet the following conditions:

-- A charge in favour of the HSE will be placed on the chargeable property of a business or farm
+• A charge in favour of the HSE will be placed on your business or farm.

 Appointing a family successor

-You need to apply to us using the Fair Deal application form to appoint your family successor.
+You'll need to apply to us to appoint your family successor.

-Your successor must be aged 18 or older and either your partner or your relative or your partner's relative
+Your successor must be aged 18 or older.

 How to appoint your successor